 A talk once a month.

-Don't forget to check out the "What's On" Tab on the left of your screen, for future events.
+Don't forget to check out the "What's On" Tab for future events.

 Be aware !

-If you click on the big ad at the top, or one of the buttons on the right, or at the bottom of the screen, it takes you to an advertising site, over which I have NO control - that's why this WebSite is free.
+If you click on the big ad at the top, or one of the buttons on the right or at the bottom of the screen, it takes you to an advertising site, over which I have NO control - that's why this WebSite is free.
 The Provider is paid "per click", so please occasionally do click on one - it#s only an ad and comits you to nothing.